Support for survivors

 Our IDVAs also play a crucial role in the community.
 They provide essential training to key agencies such as the police and the Crown Prosecution Service, which greatly improves the way they respond to cases of domestic violence.

-- Support you to give evidence and write victim impact statements
+- Support you to access benefits and emergency funds

 Since 2019 we have been able to offer victims of sexual violence support and advice through our Independent Sexual Violence Advisor (ISVA) service.

 Our ISVA can support anyone who has been the victim of sexual violence – whether this happened 2 days ago or 30 years ago.

 Our ISVAs can support you if your case is going through the criminal justice system.
 We can help you through the court process and explain what is likely to happen when a report is made to the police.
 Our ISVAs can also provide support to you if you do not wish to make a report.
 In these circumstances, our ISVA can advise on sexual health concerns, provide emotional support and refer on to other services such as counsellors.

 We have excellent links with the SARC (Sexual Assault Referral Centre) and can explain their role in helping you.

 Open Monday - Friday, 9.30am - 4:30pm (closed for half an hour lunch at 1pm)